What is Algo Trading or Automated Trading

 Other ambiguous terms:

 Strategy Trading: refers to trading using a set of -pre-defined buy/sell rules, with or without using an ATS

-Systematic Trading: refers to set of pre-defined buy/sell, money management and execution rules
+Systematic Trading: refers to a set of pre-defined buy/sell, money management, and execution rules

 Quantitative Trading (Black Box): refers to trading using a set of complicated mathematical models

-High Frequency Trading (HFT): refers to very-short term trading or sending a very large number of trade orders within second.
-HFT systems are intrinsically latency sensitive and HFT strategies compete with each other in microseconds.
+High Frequency Trading (HFT): refers to very short-term trading or sending a very large number of trade orders within seconds.
+HFT systems are intrinsically latency-sensitive and HFT strategies compete with each other in microseconds.

 Statistical Arbitrage(StatArb): refers to arbitrage trading using statistical models

 Ok, Any Basic Examples?

 Main article: Conditional Orders: Algo for Discretionary Traders